-The ONI Delegate will decide which applications that address the Intelligence Challenges are approved, and the level of funding and duration of funding for each grant.
+The ONI Delegate will decide which applications that address the Intelligence Challenges are approved, and the level of funding and duration of funding for each grant and may take any advice on national security risks into account.

-The NSSTC Delegate will decide which applications that address the National Security Challenges are approved, and the level of funding and duration of funding for each grant.
+The Defence-NSSTC Delegate will decide which applications that address the National Security Challenges are approved, and the level of funding and duration of funding for each grant and may take any advice on national security risks into account.